aosabook/500lines/functionalDB/chapter.md

 ````
 #### The query’s syntax

-It is important to notice that a query’s syntax is based on Clojure’s data literals, hence the query itself can be described using Clojure’s data structures.
-This simplifies the parsing of the query and having in-memory representation of it, while still having a readable and familiar textual representation of the query.
+The query’s syntax is based on Clojure’s data literals.
+This simplifies the parsing of the query while still allows having a readable and familiar textual representation of it.

 A query itself is a map containing two entries:

-* An entry whose key is *:where* and its value is a vector holding clauses.
+* An entry whose key is *:where* and its value is a rule (implemented as a vector) holding clauses.
 A clause is a vector composed of three predicates, each one to operate of a different part of a datom:

     * Predicate to operate on the entity-id
     * Predicate to operate on the attribute-name
     * Predicate to operate on the value

 	In the example above *[?e  :likes "pizza"]* is a clause.
-The role of the *:where* entry in the query is to define rules that are to be used as filters of the datoms in the database.
+The role of the *:where* entry in the query is to define a rule that acts as a filter of the datoms in the database

 * An entry whose key is *:find* and its value is a vector.
 That vector defines which parts of the datoms that passed all the clauses should be reported and compose the answer of the query (think of the Select statement in an SQL query).
 This does not includes formatting of the answer - operations such as sorting or grouping are not supported.